crums-io/stowkwik/README.md

 for implementation details.)

 You can overlay multiple stores on top of the same directory structure (as long as their extensions differ).
 This is not recommended unless the cardinality of one extension is of the same order of magnitude as that of the other.
+The reason why this is mentioned is that there are a good number of cases when indeed 2 extensions have very nearly the same number of objects.
+In that case, overlaying saves directory structure overhead.

 ## Build